 The KISS principle – Keep It Simple, Silly – reminds us that, more often than not, the most obvious and simple ways to turn a profit are also the most lucrative.
 In this instance, what we are talking about is increasing the value of your property by making home improvements.
 Something as simple as upgrading your heating system or adding an extra bathroom could see you tens of thousands of euro richer.

 Before we look at which improvements are (and aren’t) worth making, let’s just consider why now may be a good time to take action.
-With growth in the housing market buyers will have more choice and – naturally – will look for homes with the features they really want.
+We may not have reached the top in terms of property values and with little construction over the last 5 years, demand is still very much in evidence.
+Buyers have less choice as property is a scarce asset so naturally they will be attracted to homes that have better features than similar properties on offer.
 By adding those features now you can ensure your property is more saleable – and more valuable – later.
 What’s more, even if prices stay static, you will still be better off.
 The right improvements will always add value.